ibexa/documentation-user/docs/creating_content_advanced.md

 ## Languages

 The content on your website can be translated into different languages.
 Each Content item can have different language versions.
-Which version is shown to a visitor depends on the way your installation is set up (see [SiteAccess](https://doc.ezplatform.com/en/latest/guide/siteaccess/) for a technical explanation of the concept).
+Which version is shown to a visitor depends on the way your installation is set up (see [SiteAccess](#siteaccess)).

 ### Adding and removing translations

 You can create or remove a translation of a Content item by selecting **Translations** in the menu.
 You will see a list of all the existing translations and can switch to them, edit them or remove them.
 By choosing **Trash button** in the **Existing Translations** box you can permanently remove a translation (language) from every version of a Content item.
 You can remove any language except the main one.

 When only one language is used in the Content item the **Trash button** is not displayed as the action is impossible.

 ![Permanently removing a language](img/removing_language.png "Permanently removing a language")